Lake George (New South Wales): History

 A separate body of water—Murray's Lagoon—once existed close to the northern end of the lake, adjoining the property, Ajamatong, owned by Terence Aubrey Murray.
-In the mid 1830s Murray used convict labour to build a 50 m long, stone-lined canal, excavated to up to 4m into the ground, with the aim of connecting the two bodies of water.
+In the mid-1830s Murray used convict labour to build a 50 m long, stone-lined canal, excavated to up to 4m into the ground, with the aim of connecting the two bodies of water.
 Unfortunately, the level of the lagoon was slightly higher than the lake, and the canal was a failure.
-The canal still exists and passes under The Vineyards Road (the old Federal Highway), continuing as a drainage culvert under the modern-day Federal Highway.
+The canal still exists and passes under The Vineyards Road (the old Federal Highway), on private property, continuing as a drainage culvert under the modern-day Federal Highway.

 In the 1850s, Murray's Lagoon was stocked with Murray cod fished out of the Molonglo River at Murray's other property, Yarralumla.
 At some time, Murray's Lagoon overflowed and introduced a translocated population of Murray cod into the lake itself.
 They bred rapidly and, from the 1850s to the 1890s; Lake George abounded with them.
 The long Federation Drought commenced in the mid-1890s, and by 1902 the lake had dried out completely.
 In their search for water to survive in, the Murray cod flocked into the mouths of the few small creeks feeding the lake and died there by the thousands.

 Immediately north of the lake, at Currawang, copper ore was mined and smelted at various times, from 1865 to around 1908.
 For many years, the old mine workings and waste heaps remained exposed and contaminated runoff water was entering Lake George, via a creek that ran through the mining area.
 After a new lead-silver-zinc ore deposit was identified nearby, in 1973, part of the new work undertaken, from 1987 onward, was to rehabilitate the 19th-century mine workings and stop the contamination of the lake.
 All mining at Currawang has now ceased.

 In 1886, a site was reserved for a village to be known as Murray, on the northern shoreline of the lake, just west of the landform known as Kenny's Point.
 Although the village was surveyed and allotments put up for sale in 1887 and 1910, the village seems not to have developed.
 Its design was cancelled in 1919.
 It was located just beyond the end of modern-day Lake George Road.
 To this day there is no town or village on the lake's shoreline.